TrueWinter/ExportSchem/README.md

 # ExportSchem

-ExportSchem is a Spigot plugin that allows for exporting a WorldEdit clipboard to a downloadable schematic file.
+ExportSchem is a Spigot plugin that allows for importing and exporting your WorldEdit clipboard through a web interface.

 ## Configuration